tbrusst/IDM364/docs/final-project.md

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Final Project**:

 1. A link to your self hosted website project page.
 From this page, I can fully engage the project and have access to all supplementary pages and functions.
 1. A link to your GitHub repository containing the code for your final project.
+Your repository name must be formatted as follows: **idm364-pjs42** (replace pjs42 with your Drexel ID)

 **Late submissions receive zero points, no exceptions.**